birddevelper/gomologin/Readme.md

 <p align="center">
 <img src="https://m-shaeri.ir/blog/wp-content/uploads/2022/04/gologin.png"  height="200" >
 </p>
-Gologin is easy to setup login manager for Go web applications.
+**Gologin** is an easy to setup login manager for Go web applications.
 It helps you protect your application resources from unattended/unauthenticated access.
 Currently it works with SQL databases authentication.

 ## How to setup